-- Aug Central Bank of Bahrain Rulebook Volume 2: Rulebook Islamic Banks
+- Central Bank of Bahrain Volume 2: Central Bank of Bahrain Rulebook Islamic Banks

 The compliance function should assist senior management, the board and the designated committee of the board in their compliance obligations and help promote the right culture within the bank.
 While the board and management are accountable for the bank's compliance, the compliance function has an important role in supporting corporate values, policies and processes that help ensure that the bank acts responsibly and fulfils all applicable obligations.